sfeltner-godaddy/rr-streamlining/README.md

       AwsSec000{"I NEED GATING QUESTION - Do you have any Security Concerns?"}
       AwsSec000 -->|Yes| AwsSec700
       AwsSec000 ---->|No| AwsML000
-      AwsSec700{"What is your authentication model for accessing your database?"}
+      AwsSec700{"Is security logging applied to all systems and will it include application security logging for your production services prior to taking production traffic?"}
       AwsSec700 --> AwsSec701
-      AwsSec701{"Is security logging applied to all systems and will it include application security logging for your production services prior to taking production traffic?"}
-      AwsSec701 --> AwsSec702
-      AwsSec702{"How are you monitoring for unauthorized transfer of sensitive and/or p*i information across the network? (you should evaluate your application log metadata for indications of threat actor abuse of your application)"}
+      AwsSec701{"How are you monitoring for unauthorized transfer of sensitive and/or p*i information across the network? (you should evaluate your application log metadata for indications of threat actor abuse of your application)"}
-      AwsSec702 --> AwsSec704
+      AwsSec701 --> AwsSec704
       AwsSec704{"What is your rotation strategy for all compute resources?"}
       AwsSec704 --> AwsSec706
       AwsSec706{"Will all unnecessary scripts, drivers, subsystems, library, dependencies, etc. be removed from systems in this project?"}